-The course focuses on the genres of writing (types of writing) that are most frequently used in college, such as expository essays and research papers.
+The course focuses on the types of writing (genres) that are most frequently used in college, such as expository essays and research papers.
 Lessons also highlight the importance of proper grammar, punctuation, and spelling, and explain effective research techniques, use of sources, and citation.

-The primary project, counting for 20% of your grade, is a 10 page research paper, with accompanying slide presentation (3.3% of your grade).
+The primary project, counting for 15% of your grade, is a 10-page research paper, with accompanying slide presentation (6% of your grade).
 The research paper is on a topic of your choice, preferably in the field that you are studying (nonprofit management, business, Christian ministry, or addiction counseling).
 The presentation is a summary of the paper and should be done in PowerPoint, LibreOffice or Google Slides.